SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-1.md

 ```
 (note I use `-s` here due to hugo having issues rendering braille characters as monospace)

-On top of being able to graph out ping with the `cmd` argument you're able to do the same for any arbirary command other than just ping, for example with `sleep`
+On top of being able to graph out ping with the `cmd` argument you're able to do the same for any arbirary command other than just ping, for example with `sleep`:
 ```bash
 $ gping -s --cmd 'sleep 0.1'
 sleep 0.1                         last 102.203min 101.138max 102.509avg 102.083mjtr 27µs   p95 102.467mt/o 0